weidingerhp/kicadlibs/README.md

 I created this repo for sharing the KiCad libs i've created.
 Its not hard to crate Parts in KiCad but since i am no friend of re-inventing the wheel - feel free to use.

 Contributions always welcome.

+Current Components:

+* VoCore 2 - Symbol and Print Layout
+* BQLZR 1.8in LCD TFT Display With SD-Card-Reader - Symbol